rahgadda/job-preparation/00-Basics/00-linux.md

 # Linux Fundamentals

 ## Overview
 - There are multiple flavours of Linux.
-We will start learning Ubuntu.
+We will start learning `Ubuntu`.
-- We will be using [RaspberryPI 5](https://www.raspberrypi.com/products/raspberry-pi-5/) explore this tutorial.
+- We will be using [RaspberryPI 5](https://www.raspberrypi.com/products/raspberry-pi-5/) to explore this tutorial.

 ## Modules
 - Installation